 Those habits/tendencies that are easy enough to ignore when you don’t pay attention to them look pretty obvious when you watch and edit video clip after clip of your riding.
 But instead of getting down on my flaws, I’ve decided to take an educational stance and work gradually towards self-improvement.

 I would describe myself as a confident and effective rider.
-However, I wouldn’t be winning any equitation classes if you know what I mean.
+However, I wouldn’t be winning equitation classes.
 My lower leg position, or “base of support” as many instructors call it, could use some polishing up.
 This has never been my strong point.
 I grew up riding bareback, and I still ride without a saddle often.
 There are many things that riding bareback teaches a rider, but a strong lower leg position is not one of them.
 Furthermore, I haven’t been jumping regularly and that’s taken a toll on my position.
 As they say, “use it or lose it.”
 Improving my leg position (especially in jump tack), is a new goal.

 With Solar’s patient assistance I made a video of…